Case Study: Coppa Butchery and AgriForaging Compliance Services

 Curing

-They looked for salt and nitrite calculations done before the batch, measured weight loss over time, targets for water activity and pH where appropriate, and sanitation verification with environmental monitoring focused on Listeria in the spaces that matter.
+They looked for curing calculations done before the batch, measured weight loss over time, and sanitation verification with an environmental monitoring route focused on the spaces that matter.

 Traceability